Steven Kovner, Ph.D.

 What Can Cause Divorce?

 According to psychologists John Gottman and Robert Levenson, two separate patterns accurately predict divorce.
 One pattern accurately predicts (to the 90%ile) early divorce within the first 5 to 6 years on the average.
 The other pattern accurately predicts later divorce, at about 16 years of marriage, perhaps when the nest is empty.
 The first pattern of early divorce is identified by the presence of the Four Horseman: criticism, defensiveness, stonewalling and contempt.
 Read More.
 The second pattern of later divorce is identified by the general absence of positivity.
-So, the reasons for divorce are not infidelity, financial problems, differences in child rearing philosophy, etc., but due to the couple’s inability to manage negativity.
-Let Dr. Kovner teach you the antidotes to the Four Horsemen.
+So, the reasons for divorce are not infidelity, financial problems, differences in child rearing philosophy, etc., but due to the couple’s inability to manage negativity and the failure to maintain positivity.
+Let Dr. Kovner teach you the antidotes to the Four Horsemen and to build friendship and positivity into your relationship.
 Call now (770) 729-0123.